Double-barrelled name: Recent developments

 In Canada, especially Quebec, it is common for children born since the 1970s to bear both parents' surnames, with no established rules as to whether the father's or mother's name should come first.
 (In Quebec, under the provisions of the Civil Code enacted in 1980, both spouses must retain their original surnames upon marriage.)
-This situation was frequent enough that naming laws had to be amended in the early 1990s when those with double surnames began to marry, and wished themselves to give their children double surnames.
+This situation was frequent enough that naming laws had to be amended in the early 1990s, when those with double surnames began to marry and wished to give their children double surnames.
 In such cases, any combination involving at most two elements of the father's or the mother's surname is permitted.

+In Italy, a 2016 court ruling held that the previous law, under which children automatically took their father's surname as long as the parents were married or the father recognised the child, was discriminatory; the government therefore clarified that the mother's surname could also be added if both parents so desired, providing that it followed the father's surname.
+A further court case in 2022 found that this latter requirement was also discriminatory.
+Consequently, parents have since been able to give their children one or both of their surnames, in any order.

 Finland liberalised their name law in 2017, allowing double surnames in some cases, either hyphenated or as such.
-A double name can be formed when marrying or getting children, combining the surnames of the spouses or the parents, respectively.
+A double name can be formed when marrying or having children, combining the surnames of the parents.
 Double names can be combined by taking one part of each.
 Either spouse or both can take a double name.
-Based on a family's foreign name tradition, children can get surnames also based on a grandparent's surname.
-The former law, from 1985, allowed either taking their spouse's surname and optionally continuing using their own surname as a hyphen-joined prefix, but formally they did not get a double surname and their children got the spouse's surname.
+Based on a family's foreign name tradition, children can also get surnames based on a grandparent's surname.
+The former law, from 1985, allowed either taking a spouse's surname and optionally continuing using one's own surname as a hyphen-joined prefix, but formally, a person did not get a double surname, and their children got the spouse's surname.

 With the rise of same-sex marriage, many same-sex couples have hyphenated each other's names upon marriage.
 For instance, American attorney and former chair of the Libertarian National Committee Joe Bishop-Henchman changed his surname from Henchman upon marriage to his husband Ethan Bishop, who also changed his surname to Bishop-Henchman at that time.

-Non-Western surname traditions

-Most Chinese surnames are a single character.
-However, in modern times, some families are now combining the surnames of the parents to create new names.
-Some examples of notable double-barrelled surnames include the Changchien clan in Taiwan.
-This practice is different from having a Chinese compound surname, where more than one character is used in a surname.